Yaswanth-917/Java-FullStack-Notes/Core Java Notes/Language_Fundamentals/Language Fundamentals.md

 >>>* Integer ✔
 >>>* Int ✔
 >>>* int ❌
----
 # Reserved Words
-* In java some words are reserved to represent some meaning or functionality are called Reserved Words.
+* In java some *words are reserved to represent some meaning or functionality* are called *Reserved Words*.
 ![alt text](image.png)
 ## Keywords For Datatypes (8):
 >* byte